 Uranus is one of the lesser-known planets, at least in this survey of one.
 In my childhood, I definitely learned more about our close cousins Mars and Venus than about the gas giants that inhabit the outer solar system.

 Of course, Saturn’s rings and Jupiter’s Great Red Spot also featured largely in classroom discussions of the solar system.
 Uranus, however, got less attention.
-As far as I was concerned, Uranus was the poor, boring neighbor of its larger gas giant family members.
+As far as I was concerned, Uranus was the poor, boring, possibly weird neighbor of its larger gas giant family members.